tzstoyanov/herak-raspberry/libs/common/devices/soil/README.md

 ```
 SOIL_D		            <id>:<gpio pin>;<id>:<gpio pin>
 SOIL_A		            <id>:<gpio pin>;<id>:<gpio pin>
+SOIL_NOTIFY             <0/1>
 ```
 Where `<id>` is an identifier of the sensor, `<gpio pin>` is the Raspberry PIN where this sensor is attached.
 The `SOIL_A` parameter is the analog output of the sensor, must be attached to one of the 3 Raspberry ADC GPIO pins - `26`, `27` or `28`.
 The `SOIL_D` parameter is the digital output of the sensor.
 Supported are up to `5` sensors, 3 of them can have analog outputs.
+The `SOIL_NOTIFY` parameter controls whether to send webhook notifications is digital soil sensors changes its state.

 Example configuration of five sensors.
 The first three have analog and digital outputs - attached to GPIO10;GPIO26, GPI11;GPIO27 and GPI12;GPIO28.
 The last two have only digital outputs, attached to GPIO14 and GPIO15.
+A webhook notification is sent when a digital sensor changes its state.
 ```
 SOIL_D     0:10;1:11;2:12;3:13;4:14;5:15
 SOIL_A     0:26;1:27;2:28
+SOIL_NOTIFY 1
 ```

 ## Monitor